Stability of viscous shock for the Navier-Stokes-Fourier system: outflow and impermeable wall problems: Zeroth order estimates

 \subsection{Estimates on the boundary terms}

-Compared to the whole space problem (see, e.g., \cite{HKK23,KVW23,KVW-NSF}), the boundary terms in $\mathcal{P}$ arise upon integration by parts.
-In the lemma below, we provide the estimates for these boundary terms, which are controlled by the outflow and impermeable boundary conditions, the constant $\beta$, and the small portion of the second-order terms of $u$ and $\theta$.
+Compared to the whole-space problem (see, e.g., \cite{HKK23,KVW23,KVW-NSF}), the boundary terms in $\mathcal{P}$ arise from integration by parts.
+In the lemma below, we provide estimates for these boundary terms, which are controlled by the outflow and impermeable wall boundary conditions, the constant $\beta$, and the small portion of the second-order terms of $u$ and $\theta$.

 \begin{lemma} Under the assumption of Proposition \ref{prop:main} (or Proposition \ref{prop:main2}), there exists $C>0$ independent of $\delta$ such that

 for all $t\in \left[0, T\right]$. \end{lemma} \begin{proof} Since $u_- \leq 0$, $\mathcal{P}_1$ can be estimated as follows: